IT: CHAPTER TWO:

 Of course, Bill Skarsgård is still a ton of fun as Pennywise though I still stand that Tim Curry remains the definitive killer clown.
 With that said, he does have a good balance between being scary and funny but unlike Curry’s version Skarsgård’s take on Pennywise feels like more of a threat that needs to be destroyed whereas Curry just awkwardly attempts to make balloons scary (and failing).

-It: Chapter Two is a worthy conclusion to the Pennywise saga and should satisfy fans of the previous movie.
-Just be prepared for the 3-hour runtime which doesn’t really affect much, you’ll be too busy screaming, laughing, and going “WAHA, WAHA, WAHA!” to even notice its lengthy runtime.
-Float on in and witness the end of “It”.
+It: Chapter Two may not be the epic conclusion the trailers are building it up to be, but I won't lie and say I wasn't entertained by it and I'm positive fans of the previous chapter will find some enjoyment out of it.
+Just be prepared for the runtime which didn't really affect me much as I was too busy screaming, laughing, and going “WAHA, WAHA, WAHA!” to even notice it, float on in and witness the end of “It”.

 No comments: